codejedi-ai/darcology-msmp/README.md

 2. Briefly describe the technologies/platforms used (besides Docker and RoR).
 Describe where in the git repo these technologies/platforms are configured.
 If there are technologies/platforms configured manually in a web GUI or similar, include screenshots of all of the configuration.

-I have used tar zip to install ruby-2.7.2 as `rbenv` does not have 2.7.2.
-Thus I need to manually install MRI Ruby v2.7.2 using a tar file.

-I also used shell script to run the app installation commands from the Dockerfile
+I also used shell script to install ruby and run the app installation commands from the Dockerfile

 I have used the ubuntu docker container as my base as I first ran the applicaion locally on an ubuntu machine.
 Then I would repeat the similar commands on the docker container.
 I used the aptitude library to install the variouse dependencies RoR need to run successfully.